Undertale: Reception

 Undertale received "universal acclaim" from critics, according to review aggregator website Metacritic.
 There, it is the third-highest rated Windows game released in 2015, and among the top 50 of all time.
 It was temporarily the highest-rated PC game of all time on Metacritic after release.
 On the review aggregator OpenCritic the game received "mighty" approval, being recommended by 97% of critics.
 GameSpots Tyler Hicks declared it "one of the most progressive and innovative RPGs to come in a long time", and IGNs Kallie Plagge called it "a masterfully crafted experience".
-The game has been cited to be among the greatest of all time, being ranked 20th in IGN's "The Top 100 Video Games of All Time" list in 2021 and 34th in Dexerto's "These are the 100 best games of all time" list in 2025.
+The game has been included in various best of-lists, being ranked 20th in IGNs "The Top 100 Video Games of All Time" list in 2021 and 34th in Dexertos "These are the 100 best games of all time" list in 2025.
+Undertale has been described as a spiritual successor of EarthBound.

 Daniel Tack of Game Informer called the game's combat system "incredibly nuanced", commenting on the uniqueness of each enemy encounter.
 Giant Bombs Austin Walker praised the complexity of the combat, commenting that it is "unconventional, clever, and occasionally really difficult".
 Ben "Yahtzee" Croshaw of The Escapist commended the game's ability to blend turn-based and live combat elements.
 IGNs Plagge praised the ability to avoid combat, opting for friendly conversations instead.
 Jesse Singal of The Boston Globe found the game's ability to make the player empathize with the monsters during combat if they opted for non-violent actions was "indicative of the broader, fundamental sweetness at the core" of Undertale.
-Games and Cultures Gabriel Elvery believed the general appeal of Undertales pacifist route was the facilitation of parasocial interactions with its monsters, which was attributed to their simplicity and representation of daily human life, constrasted to the genocide route, where such interactions cannot happen, as the monsters have either fled or were killed by the player.
+Games and Cultures Gabriel Elvery believed the general appeal of Undertales pacifist route was the facilitation of parasocial interactions with its monsters, which was attributed to their simplicity and representation of daily human life, contrasted to the genocide route, where such interactions cannot happen, as the monsters have either fled or were killed by the player.